What is Startup Scouting and How it helps in Innovation?

 Examples include –

-While databases can give you a tremendous amount of information.
-The process of manually filtering the information often turns it into a big task.
-Even if you find a handful of startups solving your problem, the limited information brings up the challenge of selecting the right startup.
+While databases can give you a tremendous amount of information, the process of manually filtering the information often turns it into a big task.
+Even if you find a handful of startups solving your problem, the limited information challenges selecting the right startup.

 Startup Scouting Platforms